The Conversations Clinicians Avoid — and Why They Matter

 Authenticity, self-understanding, and liberation

-This book club creates a grounded structure for clinicians to engage with these ideas thoughtfully while connecting with peers in meaningful conversation.
+This book club creates a grounded structure for helping professionals to engage with these ideas thoughtfully while connecting with peers in meaningful conversation.

-It’s an opportunity to deepen both professional understanding and personal reflection.
+It's an opportunity to deepen both professional understanding and personal reflection, as well as build community with other clinicians.

 About the Book